-The Youth Poet Laureate of Allegheny County is awarded to an artist between 13-19 years old who is passionate about their art and their communities.
-Applications will open in April and the new Youth Poet Laureate and Ambassadors will be notified by the end of July.
+The Youth Poet Laureate of Allegheny County is awarded to an artist between 13-18 years old who is passionate about their art and their communities.

 - a prize of $500